FraPagano/Monza-Circuit-Mobile-Robot-Simulator-/README.md

  4. A `char` type that will contain the user inputs,
  5. Another `char` type that will contain inputs when the user presses 'q';

 In the `main` function of the node a `while(ros::ok())` loop was created in order to constantly wait for user input.
-Whenever one of the above keyboard key is pressed, through a`cin>>`, we put the user input in the `command` variable.
+Whenever one of the above keyboard key is pressed, through `cin>>`, the user input is put in the `command` variable.
 If the command is a not allowed command, an error message is printed.
 Instead, if the user input is an allowed command, the `request` field of the custom service message `second_assignment::KeyboardInput my_input` is filled and request is sent to the server.
 The cases in which the input are *'r'* and *'q'*  are a little bit different from other cases because in *'r'* case we call two services: the one for restarting the robot position and the one for resetting the default velocity.
 For the *'q'* case, instead, some control for safety were implemented.
 Here's a **peice** of the code for the `while(ros::ok())` loop:
 ```c++
  	while(ros :: ok()) {